basehub-ai/nextjs-blog/README.md

 export default Page;
 ```

-You will need to seet the `BASEHUB_DRAFT_SECRET` environment variable to a secure secret.
+You will need to set the `BASEHUB_DRAFT_SECRET` environment variable to a secure secret.
 This secret will be used to generate a signed URL that will allow you to preview draft content.

 ### Step 8.
 Deploy on Vercel